 Stephens intimates that there is another consciousness, and the characters inhabit some netherworld in it.
 But he never clarifies the specifics and certainly not with any religious overlay.
-Thus, Charley’s cries have great moment, only we don’t realize why this is so and to what she refers until the conclusion when Stephens reveals it.
+Thus, Charley’s cries have great moment.
+However, we don’t realize why this is so and to what she refers to in her cries until the conclusion, when Stephens reveals it.

 With rapid-fire unveiling, the women stream through the beginning, middle and ending of Charley’s life assessment.
 Their exposition has break through dynamic moments where the women or men that #2 and #3 portray argue or disagree and resist Charley.
-The drama of a “life well or ill lived” is bled out of Charley’s existence which might be characterized as one of the invisible millions of “average” and “ordinary” women who lived and died as New Yorkers making do, because they decided not to commit suicide and affirm their identity with an important emotional statement embracing death as a balm for their life’s miseries.
-They lived, without much reflection or philosophical pondering, a day-to-day existence.
+The drama of a “life well or ill lived” is bled out of Charley’s existence which might be characterized as one of the invisible millions of “average” and “ordinary” women.
+These lived and died as New Yorkers making do, because they decided not to commit suicide and affirm their identity with an important emotional statement embracing death as a balm for their life’s miseries.
+Without much reflection or philosophical pondering, they a day-to-day existence.

 Charley’s chronicle is sandwiched between Claudette’s move to New York City and purchase of an apartment on 11th St. in Greenwich Village where she raises Charley, and years later when Charley comes back to visit and stay with Tessa after she moves to Colorado.
 The apartment bought on the cheap, in a questionable area grows in value and becomes the envy of all who hear of it, including the audience.